Dare (film)

 Dare is a 2009 American romantic drama film directed by Adam Salky and written by David Brind.
 The film is based on Salky's 2005 short film which was met with acclaim at film festivals.
 The feature-length version, which premiered at the Sundance Film Festival, stars Emmy Rossum in a story about how "three very different teenagers discover that, even in the safe world of a suburban prep school, no one is who she or he appears to be."
 The film has been described as a cross between Pretty in Pink and Cruel Intentions.

 Production

 In 2003, David Brind and Adam Salky were classmates in the Graduate Film Program at Columbia University in New York.
 Their first-year assignment was to pair up to create an 8–12 minute short film—the caveat being that one could not direct one's own script.
 Adam took his own personal dare when he went out of his comfort zone to take on David's story of two very different high school boys who come unexpectedly together one night in a confluence of champagne, a swimming pool and adolescent bravado.
 The short film starred Michael Cassidy as Johnny and Adam Fleming as Ben and took a successful run in many film festivals in 2005.

+Development

+Originally conceived as a short film, Dare garnered significant attention at film festivals, which demonstrated a strong audience interest in its portrayal of teenage sexual exploration.
+The positive reception and unresolved tension of the short directly paved the way for director Adam Salky to expand the story into a full-length feature film released in 2009.